the-osprey/pig-out-game/README.md

 # pig-out-game
-modified version of Pig Out game called Hog
+Modified version of Pig Out game called Hog.
 Created for computer science sixty-one A at Berkeley!

+Run the game by starting the GUI: python3 hog_gui.py

+Also, the game has some rudimentary AI that has a strategy.
+The winrate was about 60%. run it here: python3 hog.py -r

-Here are the rules:
+Here are the rules, taken from the course website:

 In Hog, two players alternate turns trying to be the first to end a turn with at least 100 total points.
 On each turn, the current player chooses some number of dice to roll, up to 10.
 That player's score for